-Gynecomastia surgery is a procedure to remove excess fat, glandular tissue, and/or skin from enlarged male breasts.
+Gynecomastia surgery, also known as male breast reduction, is a procedure designed to remove excess fat, glandular tissue, and/or skin from enlarged male breasts.
 The severity of gynecomastia can vary between patients.
 In severe cases of gynecomastia, the weight of excess breast tissue may cause the breasts to sag and stretch the areola.

 In these cases, the position and size of the areola may need to be improved, and excess skin may need to be reduced.
 In more mild cases, you may only need liposuction and/or glandular resection.
 Gynecomastia may result from heredity, disease, hormonal changes, or the use of certain drugs.
 It can be on one or both sides.

 Good candidates for gynecomastia surgery are men struggling to deal with excess skin and fat that give the appearance of enlarged breasts.
 Ideally, men should be in good physical health, be within their ideal weight range, and have realistic expectations.
 There are a variety of techniques that can be used to treat gynecomastia, and the technique that is best for you will be determined by the severity.
 If you are overweight, you will want to lose weight before having this surgery performed.

 How much pain will I have?

 After the procedure is over, you can expect to experience some degree of discomfort.
 It varies from person to person, but it can be managed with the help of medication prescribed from a highly skilled plastic surgeon such as Dr. Candis Lovelace.

 What will it cost?